kinnala/scikit-fem/paper/paper.md

 # Acknowledgements

-The approach used in the vectorized finite element assembly has been inspired by the work of @hannuka.
 Tom Gustafsson has received external funding from the Finnish Cultural Foundation and the Academy of Finland (decision nr.
 324611) while working on the project.

 # References